Box Hill Cemetery: War Graves

 The cemetery contains the war graves of 67 Commonwealth service personnel.
-There are 16 from World War I, highest ranking being Brigadier-General Sir Samuel Pethebridge, who died in January 1918, and 51 from World War II.
+There are 16 from World War I, the highest ranking being Brigadier-General Sir Samuel Pethebridge, who died in January 1918, and 51 from World War II.

 Box Hill Cemetery Trust

 Box Hill Cemetery is governed by a dedicated Trust, which has continued since 1873.
 The Trust is a statutory board, responsible to the Government of Victoria for strategic oversight and on-going stewardship of the cemetery.
 Trust-members are appointed under the Victorian Cemeteries and Crematoria Act 2003, by the Governor in Council on recommendation of the State Minister for Health.